WHAT IS KINGDOM CULTURE?

-The third year of Kingdom Culture is completely focused on empowering our people for the work of ministry.
-The first two years lay a solid foundation, and this is the time to build upon that foundation and begin to activate your gifts in more specific ministry areas.
-The goal for this year is to train, equip and empower each person in their area of giftedness so that they might participate in gospel ministry and in building up the church.
-There is no time frame for this year as each person will get the specific training needed to help them succeed.
+The third phase of Kingdom Culture is completely focused on empowering our people for the work of ministry.
+The first two phases lay a solid foundation, and this is the time to build upon that foundation and begin to activate your gifts in more specific ministry areas.
+The goal for this third phase is to train, equip and empower each person in their area of giftedness so that they might participate in gospel ministry and in building up the church.
+There is no time frame for this phase as each person will get the specific training needed to help them succeed.
 We will offer training in various areas of ministry such as, but not limited to: Leadership, Prophecy, Preaching/Teaching, Worship (Music), Deliverance and Spiritual Warfare, Children’s Ministry, Student Ministry, Marriage Ministry, Family Ministry, Intercession, Healing, Missions, and Discipleship.

 WHAT SHOULD I EXPECT WHEN I ATTEND KINGDOM CULTURE?

 These tracks will take place in a large group setting with 6-8 people at round tables so that we can have more personal discussions throughout our time together.
 Our interactions will be aimed at the heart, not just the head.
 In other words, the goal is not to teach people mere information, but to create an environment where people encounter the Lord and have their lives changed.
 We believe this happens through the Word of God, in the Presence of God (the Holy Spirit), and alongside a community of believers who can encourage one another and spur each other on toward love and good deeds.

 WHY IS MCC PURSUING THIS TYPE OF DISCIPLESHIP AND LEADERSHIP DEVELOPMENT?

 There are many reasons to have an intentional structure for discipleship and leadership development within the local body.
 Some of those reasons include: